-NOW, THEREFORE, BE IT RESOLVED, that the Levittown Board of Education does, hereby, appoint all impartial hearing officers from the district-specific Nassau County list of Impartial Hearing Officers as maintained by the Impartial Hearing Reporting System for the 2017-2018 school year; and authorizes the President of the Board of Education to appoint Impartial Hearing Officers from the above mentioned list on a rotational basis."
+NOW, THEREFORE, BE IT RESOLVED, that the Levittown Board of Education does, hereby, appoint all impartial hearing officers from the district-specific Nassau County list of Impartial Hearing Officers as maintained by the Impartial Hearing Reporting System for the 2018-2019 school year; and authorizes the President of the Board of Education to appoint Impartial Hearing Officers from the above mentioned list on a rotational basis."

-26. Appointment of Section 504 Coordinator

-\\\\\ moved that Rocco Ognibene be appointed as Section 504 Coordinator for Levittown Public Schools.

-27. Appointment of School Pesticide Representative

-\\\\\ moved that Christopher Milano be appointed as School Pesticide Representative for Levittown Public Schools.

-28. Appointment of Asbestos Hazard Emergency Response Act Designee moved that James Ripka (MacArthur High School), Jennifer Appleton (Salk Middle School), Meghan Olsen (Wisdom Lane Middle School), and Sarah Labonte (Division Avenue High School) be appointed as Chemical Hygiene Committee for Levittown Public Schools.
+26. Appointment of Section 504 Coordinator moved that Rocco Ognibene be appointed as Section 504 Coordinator for Levittown Public Schools.
+27. Appointment of School Pesticide Representative moved that Christopher Milano be appointed as School Pesticide Representative for Levittown Public Schools.
+28. Appointment of Asbestos Hazard Emergency Response Act Designee moved that Christopher Milano be appointed as Asbestos Hazard Emergency Response Act (AHERA) designee for Levittown Public Schools.
+29. Appointment of Chemical Hygiene Committee moved that James Ripka (MacArthur High School), Jennifer Appleton (Salk Middle School), Meghan Olsen (Wisdom Lane Middle School), and Sarah Labonte (Division Avenue High School) be appointed as Chemical Hygiene Committee for Levittown Public Schools.

-\\\\\ moved that Christopher Milano be appointed as Asbestos Hazard Emergency Response Act (AHERA) designee for Levittown Public Schools.

-29. Appointment of Chemical Hygiene Committee

-30. Appointment of Dignity for All Students Act (DASA) Coordinators moved that Debbie Rifkin, George Maurer, Frank Mortillaro, Jeanmarie Wink, Jared Vanderbeck, Anthony Goss, Keith Squillacioti, John Zampaglione, John Avena, John Coscia and Joseph Sheehan be appointed as Dignity for All Students Act (DASA) Coordinators for Levittown Public Schools.
+30. Appointment of Dignity for All Students Act (DASA) Coordinators

-31. Appointment of Records Officer

-\\\\\ moved that Debbie Rifkin be appointed as Records Officer for Levittown Public Schools.

-32. Appointment of Records Appeals Officer

-\\\\\ moved that Dr. Tonie McDonald be appointed as Records Appeals Officer for Levittown Public Schools.

-33. Appointment of Residency Officer

-\\\\\ moved that Debbie Rifkin be appointed as Residency Officer for Levittown Public Schools.

-34. Appointment of Homeless Liaison

-\\\\\ moved that Jordan Margolis be appointed as Homeless Liaison for Levittown Public Schools.

-35. Appointment of District Attendance Officer

-\\\\\ moved that Debbie Rifkin be appointed as Attendance Officer for Levittown Public Schools.

-36. Appointment of Prevailing Wage Designee

-\\\\\ moved that Christopher Milano be appointed as Prevailing Wage Designee for Levittown Public Schools.

-37. Civil Rights Compliance Officer

-\\\\\ moved that Debbie Rifkin be appointed Civil Rights Compliance Officer of the Levittown Public Schools for the 2017-18 school year and, in her absence, William Pastore.
+AGENDA July 2, 2018 Page - 6 moved that Debbie Rifkin, George Maurer, Frank Mortillaro, Jeanmarie Wiele Land Wanderlands Authors Come Weith Capillaries, Labor Zamaraliana, Labor Access Wink, Jared Vanderbeck, Anthony Goss, Keith Squillacioti, John Zampaglione, John Avena, John Coscia, Frank Creter and Joseph Sheehan be appointed as Dignity for All Students Act (DASA) Coordinators for Levittown Public Schools.
+31. Appointment of Records Officer moved that Debbie Rifkin be appointed as Records Officer for Levittown Public Schools.
+32. Appointment of Records Appeals Officer moved that Dr. Tonie McDonald be appointed as Records Appeals Officer for Levittown Public Schools.
+Officer for Levittown Fublic Schools.
+33. Appointment of Residency Officer moved that Debbie Rifkin be appointed as Residency Officer for Levittown Public Schools.
+Levittown Public Schools.
+34. Appointment of Homeless Liaison moved that Jordan Margolis be appointed as Homeless Liaison for Levittown Public Schools.
+35. Appointment of District Attendance Officer moved that Debbie Rifkin be appointed as Attendance Officer for Levittown Public Schools.
+36. Appointment of Prevailing Wage Designee moved that Christopher Milano be appointed as Prevailing Wage Designee for Levittown Public Schools.
+37. Annual Professional Perform Review - Teacher Lead Evaluators Recommended Motion: "RESOLVED that in accordance with Education Law 3012-d and the Commissioner's Regulations, Joseph Sheehan, John Coscia, John Zampaglione, John Avena, George Maurer, Jeanmarie Wink, Jared Vanderbeck, Anthony Goss, Frank Mortillaro, Keith Squillacioti and Frank Creter are approved as certified Teacher Lead Evaluators."
+38. Annual Professional Perform Review - Principal Lead Evaluators Recommended Motion: "RESOLVED that in accordance with Education Law 3012-d and the Commissioner's Regulations, Tonie McDonald, Debbie Rifkin, and Todd Winch are approved as certified Principal Lead Evaluators."
+39. Civil Rights Compliance Officer moved that Debbie Rifkin be appointed Civil Rights Compliance Officer of the Levittown Public Schools for the 2018-19 school year and, in her absence, Christopher Dillon.

+40. Teachers' Center Policy Board Liaison "BE IT RESOLVED, that be appointed as a representative of the Levittown Board of Education to the Levittown Teachers' Center Policy Board for the 2018 2019 school year."

-38. Readoption of Board of Education Policies Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, readopt all existing policies without changes.
+41. Readoption of Board of Education Policies

+Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, readopt all existing policies without changes.
 These policies need Board of Education review every year."

-39. District Code of Conduct Enclosure Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby,
+42. District Code of Conduct

+Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the attached Code of Conduct for the 2018-2019 school year."